 Texas Flood Insurance Coverage

 - The National Flood Insurance Program (NFIP): Under the NFIP, a flood is defined as a general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or two or more properties.
 The program is designed so that floodplain management and flood insurance complement and reinforce one another.
 Through the NFIP, the maximum building coverage provided can be up to $250,000.
-If the replacement cost for the property is more than $250,000, policyholders will need to purchase an excess coverage policy to be fully insured.
+If the replacement cost for the property is more than $250,000, policyholders will need to purchase an excess coverage policy in order to be fully insured.

 - Private Flood Insurance: Private flood insurance can be obtained through various private insurance companies rather than the federal government.
 In certain cases, commercial property owners will choose to purchase private flood insurance over purchasing coverage through the NFIP due to the NFIP’s coverage cap of $250,000.
 Private flood carriers provide up to $1 million in coverage, with some policies offering even higher limits.